$\boldsymbol{\alpha_{>}(\epsilon) = \alpha_{<}(\epsilon)}$ For The Margolus-Levitin Quantum Speed Limit Bound: Efficient And Reliable Computation Of

 \section{Efficient And Reliable Computation Of $\boldsymbol{\alpha(\epsilon)}$}

 One could compute $\alpha(\epsilon)$ through $\alpha_{<}(\epsilon)$ in Eq.~\eqref{E:ML_bound}.
 This method involves two maximizations --- one for finding $\varphi$ given $\theta$ and the other for maximizing $(\cos\theta - \sqrt{\epsilon})/\sin\varphi$ over $\theta$.
-Hence, it is very slow.
+Hence, it is very slow if generic optimization methods are used.
 (There is a minor point.
 For the trivial case of $\epsilon = 1$, there is nothing to maximize in Eq.~\eqref{E:ML_bound} as $\theta$ is fixed and value of $\varphi$ no longer relevant even if one insists on computing $\alpha(0)$ numerically.
 I exclude this special case in almost all the subsequent discussions.)
-Another method is to compute $\alpha(\epsilon)$ via $\alpha_{>}(\epsilon)$ in Eq.~\eqref{E:alpha_upper_expression}.
-This is faster as it involves only one minimization over $|a_1|^2$ or $y$.
+Another method is to compute the above two maximizations by finding the unique roots of $f_\theta(\varphi) = 0$ and the last line of Eq.~\eqref{E:theta_opt_aux}, respectively.
+This is faster.
+Nevertheless, I do not discuss the rate of convergence and stability of this approach here because I am going to report a much better method in the next paragraph.
+The third way is to compute $\alpha(\epsilon)$ via $\alpha_{>}(\epsilon)$ in Eq.~\eqref{E:alpha_upper_expression} using a general minimization algorithm.
+This is faster than the first method as it involves only one minimization over $|a_1|^2$ or $\mu$ though it is slower than the second method.
 (Actually, no minimization is required for the special case of $\epsilon = 0$ as the interval for minimization becomes a point.)
-Minimization via $y$ is preferred as it is numerically more stable.
-The only potential trouble is the serious rounding error in computing the square root part of the expression in the R.H.S. of Eq.~\eqref{E:alpha_upper_expression} when $y \approx \sin^{-1} \sqrt{1-\epsilon}$ or $\pi/2$.
+Minimization via $\mu$ is preferred as it is numerically more stable.
+The only potential trouble is the serious rounding error in computing the square root part of the expression in the R.H.S. of Eq.~\eqref{E:alpha_upper_expression} when $\mu \approx \sin^{-1} \sqrt{1-\epsilon}$ or $\pi/2$.
 Fortunately, this lost of significance has very little effect on the accuracy of the whole expression to be minimized in the second line of Eq.~\eqref{E:alpha_upper_expression}.